Sim2Real for Soft Robotic Fish via Differentiable Simulation: Introduction

-We demonstrate an experimentally-verified, fast pipeline for automatic system identification of material parameters using a gradient search on a quasistatic data set.
+Our framework is capable of learning physically-plausible material parameters, i.e., Young's modulus and Poisson's ratio, using only a quasistatic data set without extensive material testing.
+We demonstrate that after optimization we can produce accurate simulation results compared to dynamic data collected in our hardware setup to within millimeter accuracy or within $3\%$ max error normalized to the actuator length.
 The fast system identification is achieved using our finite element method (FEM)~\cite{du2021diffpd,ma2021diffaqua}, which combines projective dynamics~\cite{bouaziz2014projective} and differentiable simulation~\cite{hu2019difftaichi}.
-The parameters we identify from quasi-static experiments fall within the range of traditionally measured Young's moduli for our tested materials.
-In dynamic flapping experiments for various amplitudes and frequencies of pressure actuation, we successfully predict the deformation to within millimeter accuracy.

-To verify our simulation results, we present an experimental setup suitable for collecting position, pressure, and force data using marker tracking, a pneumatic valve array, and a load cell that is suitable for both air and water.
-The raw data is synchronized and analyzed in our MATLAB-based software pipeline to enable data export to a convenient format.
-In total, we design, build and characterize three different fish designs for use in our identification and prediction pipeline (see \Cref{tab:fish}).
+To verify our simulation results, we developed an experimental setup for collecting position, pressure, and force data using marker tracking, a pneumatic valve array, and a load cell.
+The raw data is synchronized and analyzed in MATLAB.

-Using the data sets collected underwater, we construct a neural network surrogate for predicting the hydrodynamic thrust produced by the motion of the fish tail.
-We show that our model is able to generalize to actuation signals not seen in the training set and that it brings advantages over simple analytical models such as the large amplitude elongated body theory (EBT)~\cite{lighthill1971large}.
-We chose to use a neural network so that our simulation framework remains fully differentiable.
+Furthermore, we are able to reproduce the measured thrust in our bollard-pull type experiment using a simple neural network predictor that can be integrated in our differentiable simulator.
+Our model is capable of predicting thrust performance in actuation signals not seen in the training set and preserves differentiability of the simulator.
+Our aim is to provide straightforward sim2real methods for roboticists that are within reach: such methods could be used confidently for design optimization if they are verifiable by real data.

-In this paper, we contribute: \begin{itemize} \item a simulation framework that solves the multi-physics problem for a soft pneumatic bending actuator consisting of disparate materials and geometries; \item a system identification method that uses differentiable simulation and gradient-based optimization to accurately learn material parameters, i.e., the Young's moduli of two corotated materials; \item verification of our simulation results using an experimental setup suitable for data acquisition in both air and water; and \item a data-driven hydrodynamics model using a neural network as a simple predictor of the thrust force generated by the fish, preserving differentiability of our simulator and providing greater robustness than analytical models. \end{itemize}
+In this paper, we contribute: \begin{itemize} \item a simulation framework for a soft pneumatic bending actuator consisting of disparate materials and geometries; \item a system identification method that uses differentiable simulation and gradient-based optimization to accurately learn material parameters of two isotropic corotated materials; \item a data-driven hydrodynamics model using a neural network as a simple predictor of the thrust force generated by the fish; and \item experimental verification of our simulation results using a hardware setup suitable for data acquisition in both air and water. \end{itemize}